bobbylcraig/WilburProject/README.md

 #Wilbur Project
 A budget tracking web application for Denison University.
 Have quite a bit to do before deployment.
+Forked originally from Meteor-Budget project on Github.

 To Do:
 - [x] Layout Basic Structure of Site